em-dat/emdat_geocoding/README.md

   attributes to the EM-DAT data.
   See [this tutorial](https://doc.emdat.be/docs/additional-resources-and-tutorials/tutorials/python_tutorial_2/)
   for details.
+- LLMGeoDis is available from the data repository: https://doi.org/10.5281/zenodo.17544931
 - GADM version 4.1 is available from the GADM website: https://gadm.org/data.html